Road Tripping Western Australia, Part One

 What a day we had.

-The memory of this day has stayed vivid in our minds and Annabel loved the experience.
+The memory of this day has stayed vivid in all our minds.

 We got to see Humpback Whales, a Tiger Shark ( from the boat, luckily ) and all manner of sea life.

 Once back on shore and after being dropped off at the caravan park, which had been kind enough to let us park out front in their parking lot, we left the Exmouth area and headed back South along the only road out.

 It was quite late so we decided to stay the same lay-by as when we came in.

 It was busy again but, we made a space for ourselves and bedded down for the night.